michael-elly/StringTableDemo/README.md

 # StringTableDemo
 This project demonstrates how to use a class called *StringTable.cs*

-StringTable.cs is an independent class which can be used to generate a string table for a mono spaced fonts text.
+StringTable.cs is a single independent class that can be copied to you C# project.
+This class generates a simple string which displays a table.
+It will automatically calculate the best width of each column and format the table to be nicely displayed in terminal or any monospaced-font based display.

 Tables can be defined with:
+* Underlined column headers
-* Named columns
+* Index column
 * Limited size of column width with trim or wrap display options
-* Index column
-* Sort
+* Sort options

 Here's an example of creation a table with 4 columns, entering the values, and generating the text for the table to be displayed:
 ```cs